-Speech therapy can help you with any changes to your speech and help you to communicate as well as you can.
+Speech therapy can help you to communicate as well as you can.
 You will start speech therapy soon after surgery and it may carry on for a number of months.
 Depending on what speech changes you have, you may be given mouth or tongue exercises to help you to speak.
 You may also be taught how to use special communication devices.